HowieDuhzit/Hyperfy-Tools/README.md

 ## 🚀 Installation

-1. Download `hyperfy_tools.zip`
+1. Download `hyperfy_tools_v1.0.zip` from the releases page
 2. Open Blender Preferences (Edit > Preferences)
 3. Go to Add-ons tab
-4. Click "Install" and select the downloaded zip
+4. Click "Install" and select `hyperfy_tools_v1.0.zip`
-5. Enable the addon by checking the box
+5. Enable the addon by checking "3D View: Hyperfy Tools"
+6. The tools will appear in the 3D View sidebar (press N)

+> ⚠️ Note: Do not unzip the file - Blender needs the original zip for installation

 ## 🎯 Quick Start